rei/rei-cedar-docs/docs/foundation/color/README.md

 <cdr-doc-table-of-contents-shell>

-Color design tokens store the fundamental decisions of Cedar’s visual language:
+Color design tokens represent the fundamental decisions of Cedar’s visual language:
   - Stores color specifications using variable names, not hard-coded values such as hex values for color
-  - Allows us to maintain a scalable, adjustable, and consistent visual system
-  - Delivers updates to the brand identity with minimal impact to the code
   - Specifies a hierarchical and semantically defined system

 <br/>
 <hr>

-List of color tokens with descriptions and values.
+Below is a list of color tokens with descriptions and values.
 Web and mobile color tokens have identical hex values but the naming pattern differs.
 For example, color token names are:
   - **For Web:** cdr-color-text-primary-lightmode
   - **For Android:** cdr_color_text_primary_lightmode
+  - **For iOS:** CdrColorTextPrimaryLightmode

 ## Background Colors